-Our GWI Manifesto (English / Spanish) outlines the principles of Just Transition as we currently frame it, and provides an articulation of the values that connect all members of the GWI Network.
+Our GWI Manifesto (English / Spanish) outlines the principles of Just Transition as we currently frame it, and provides an articulation of the values that hold Good Work.
 We also share our current understanding of each principle below, and invite you to join us for an upcoming Just Transition Primer workshop to learn more.

 The principles of Just Transition

 Climate change, biodiversity loss, environmental contamination, and ecosystem collapse are the result of disconnection and the accelerating, heedless exploitation of natural resources.
 The root word “eco” comes from the Greek word “oikos” meaning “home”, and so we uplift the words “economy” and “ecosystem” as being rooted in place.
 We must restore our deep connection to nature and to our communities in order to be wise stewards of the resources we all share and bring balance back to our relationship with the Earth, our home.
 This requires work that engenders action, care, and healing in our places, fosters awareness and resilience, and addresses the causes and impacts of global warming.

 We all suffer the destructive effects of an extractive economy, society, and system of power.
 There is a deeply inequitable concentration of wealth, power, and resources that erodes our connection to ourselves, our places, and the natural world.
 Fundamentally changing the dynamics of power means changing the way we engage with one another, to shift from a top down system where we hoard power out of a fear of scarcity to an open system where we share power because we believe in the potential of abundance.
 Acting from our interdependence, we will transform our relationships with one another and celebrate our work collectively.